-To combat these kinds of abusive practices, the RESPA, or Real Estate Settlement Procedures Acts, was created.
+To combat these kinds of abusive practices, the RESPA, or Real Estate Settlement Procedures Act, was created.
 This measure ensures that both buyers and sellers know exactly what costs to expect throughout their real estate transactions.

 The Real Estate Settlement Procedures Act (RESPA) was passed by Congress in 1974 and ensures that home buyers and sellers receive complete disclosures on real estate settlement costs.
-The purpose of RESPA is to limit the use of escrow accounts and to prohibit abusive practices like kickbacks and referral fees.
+The purpose of RESPA in real estate is to limit the use of escrow accounts and to prohibit abusive practices like kickbacks and referral fees.

-There have been other changes to RESPA in the last several decades, all designed to protect both buyers and sellers.
+There have been some changes to RESPA in the last several decades, all designed to protect both buyers and sellers.
 One of the most substantial amendments is the 2008 RESPA Reform Rule.
 This included a standard Good Faith Estimate form and streamlined mortgage servicing disclosure language.
 It also required an “average charge” line to be added to the Good Faith Estimate.

 RESPA is advantageous to all parties involved in a real estate transaction.
 Let’s take a look at how it protects both buyers and sellers by requiring that information is available to all parties.

 The first aim of RESPA is to educate borrowers on the various settlement costs that come with a mortgage.
 This helps to prevent unexpected fees that some lenders would otherwise allow.
-Therefore, all mortgage lenders, brokers, or servicers must provide any and all information regarding the transaction to their clients so there are no unpleasant surprises they are legally bound to pay for.
+Therefore, all mortgage lenders, brokers or servicers must provide any and all information regarding the transaction to their clients so there are no unpleasant surprises they are legally bound to pay for.
 In other words, there can be no hidden costs in a real estate transaction under RESPA.

-Any person who gives or accepts a fee, kickback, or other valuable resources may be subject to civil liability of up to three times the amount they were paid and any associated court costs.
+Any person who gives or accepts a fee, kickback or other valuable resources may be subject to civil liability of up to three times the amount they were paid and any associated court costs.
 In some cases, a violation of this law can include jail time of up to 1 year.

-Section 8 is one of the most important parts of RESPA for both individuals and businesses because it specifically prohibits the aforementioned kickbacks and referral fees.
+Section 8(a) is one of the most important parts of RESPA for both individuals and businesses because it specifically prohibits the aforementioned kickbacks and referral fees.
 This addition to the law also prohibits “unearned fees,” such as a servicer splitting a portion of their fee with a third party that provided no service in the transaction.
 Therefore, it protects the buyer from paying for services that are not provided, or not necessary to pay for.

-RESPA Law And Violations
+RESPA Violations And Penalties

-If the person who violated Section 8 settles their case, they may be required to pay an amount of up to three times the amount they charged for their service.
+If the person who violated Section 8(a) settles their case, they may be required to pay an amount of up to three times the amount they charged for their service.

 When purchasing a property, it’s wise to leverage the help of a real estate lawyer to protect you from an incident.
 If you don’t use a lawyer throughout your real estate transaction, it’s best to get in touch with one immediately if you believe a RESPA violation has occurred.
 A real estate lawyer will know who to contact and will help you navigate the legal process.